This rolling planner tracks the key tax announcements that impact the 2024-25 tax year and beyond. This planner is updated on an ongoing basis.

 - This will continue the availability of Income Tax and Capital Gains Tax reliefs for investors in new shares issued before 6 April 2035 by EIS-qualifying companies and VCTs.

-- In April 2023, HM Revenue and Customs launched a consultation ‘Charities tax compliance’ which explores possible changes allowing HMRC to tackle charities that obtain reliefs in ways that are not intended.
+- In April 2023, the consultation ‘Charities tax compliance’ which explored possible changes allowing HMRC to tackle charities that obtain reliefs in ways that are not intended.

 - The consultation ran from 27 April to 20 July 2023.